peraro/finiteflow-mathtools/examples/linear_relations/README.md

 reconstruction.
 In particular, we use this in order to write the most complex elements in terms of simpler ones, thanks to the possibility of estimating the complexity of multivariate graphs via simpler univariate reconstruction.
-We then proceed to reconstruct an complete independent subset of output functions, which we use to give a more compact form of the result.
+We then proceed to reconstruct a complete independent subset of output functions, which we use to give a more compact form of the result.